Addressing Burnout, Boosting Engagement: The Power of Organizational-Level Strategies

 Now, let's talk inequality.
 Individual-level approaches are a bit like unevenly distributed snacks at a party – some get more, some get less, and maybe some get nothing.
 They vary in implementation and reach, leading to inconsistent experiences and potentially worsening inequalities within the organization (De Lange et al., 2008; Saks, 2006).
 It's like playing favorites, and that's not cool.

-Flip the script and it is evident organization-level interventions offer a more equitable approach.
+Flip the script, and it is evident that organization-level interventions offer a more equitable approach.
 By addressing systemic factors, they ensure everyone gets a fair share of the good stuff, leveling the playing field (Greenberg, 2017).
-I can go on and on about this…but, I am sure this focus on inequality and fairness is quite salient for many and does not need a more detailed explanation.
+I can go on and on about this…But, I am sure this focus on inequality and fairness is quite salient for many and does not need a more detailed explanation.

 #4 - Lack of Organizational Support